ngs-docs/2017-ucsc-metagenomics/salmon_tutorial.rst

 and run it:

   python ./gather-counts.py
-This will give you a bunch of .counts files, processed from the quant.sf files and named for the directory they are in.
+This will give you a bunch of .counts files, which are processed from the quant.sf files and named for the directory from which they emanate.

 References
 ===========